It started as a painful bruise on my shin.

 Now, I spend each week doing fulfilling work.
 I write online about psychology and personal development.
-I help founders, creators, and entrepreneurs flourish through coaching.
+I help creators flourish through coaching.
 I practice BJJ.
 And I spend time with my loved ones.

 So if you ask me if this had been my last week alive, am I satisfied with how I lived each day?